-The Foreign Language Department develops the skills needed for effective communication in the target language.
-This is accomplished by increasing the student’s ability to speak, listen to, read, and write the language with increasing accuracy, as well as to bring about a better knowledge of the people, geography, culture, and literature of the countries that speak the language.
-Since a very high percentage of the top American colleges and universities require three years of one language or two years of two foreign languages for admission, R-MA requires the same for its Advanced College Prep Diploma.
-At R-MA we offer a language seal to recognize advanced language students who complete four years in one language or a combination of five years in two languages.
+Students who struggle in foreign languages have often found success in the German program at R-MA.
+The studies focus on developing the student’s ability to speak, listen to, read, and write the language with increasing accuracy, as well as to bring about a better knowledge of the people, geography, culture, and literature of the countries that speak the language.
 All students at each level take the National German Exam for national recognition of their achievements.

 Students learn to feel at home with listening to, speaking, reading and writing German in an entertaining and supportive environment.
-A key part of the course is a complete video, DVD and CD program to promote listening and speaking skills supported by the most up-to-date textbook series "Deutsch Aktuell."
+A key part of the course is a complete audio/visual program to promote listening and speaking skills, supported by the most up-to-date textbook series "Deutsch Aktuell."
 The textbook and accompanying workbook support an interactive learning experience with an emphasis on conversational German, reading, writing and grammar structure.
 Students learn about German, Swiss, and Austrian cultures and customs with accompanying video materials.
 Students are introduced to literature with the book "Arme Anna" that promotes literature reading skills that will be required at the higher levels.

-Students progress to more complex reading passages on real-life situations in typical German settings with more idiomatic language usage in the video and DVD materials.
+Students progress to more complex reading passages on real-life situations in typical German settings with more idiomatic language usage in the audio/visual materials.
 The course includes several subtitled German movies to promote listening skills and accompany the study of German culture and history.
 Throughout the year, the teacher communicates progressively with the students in German.
 Knowledge of vocabulary and language structure is enhanced throughout the year in the key areas of speaking, listening, reading and writing.
 Students continue with their exposure to literature with a short detective novel entitled "Oktoberfest."

 Honors German III